erik-trantt/FoldingDOM/README.md

+# About this fork
+This is a fork from the original work by [Codrops](http://www.codrops.com).
+This version includes a fix to demo 5 that enables horizontal scrolling on touch devices (mobiles, tablets, touch laptops).

+If there are any questions, please contact its authors at [Anemolo/FoldingDOM](https://github.com/Anemolo/FoldingDOM)

 # 3D Folded Layout

 Demos for the tutorial on an experimental 3D layout technique for HTML elements.
 By Daniel Velasquez.